 Out of the franchise’s discography, it’s the Neo Geo CD version of Samurai Shodown III: Blades of Blood that takes the crown.
 Musically, the game doesn’t reinvent the wheel and follows the same approach as its two predecessors – it just does it better.

-Of course, there are, again, those compositions that deploy only a handful of traditional Japanese instruments.
+Again, there are those compositions that deploy only a handful of traditional Japanese instruments.
 These pieces remain low-key, but they are anything but dispassionate.
 There is a tightly controlled passion and single-minded focus quivering through those sensitively performed shakuhachi soli that make them immediately gripping – and since the melodic writing is richer this time, these tracks also continue to hold listeners’ attention.
 The composers make every single note count and are well aware of the music’s ritualistic severity and air of authority.
-They take this almost religious undercurrent to its logical conclusion on the mesmerising “Temple” – which mainly consists of only animal noises in a night forest, massive gong strikes and what sounds like a distant children’s choir.
+They take this almost religious undercurrent to its logical conclusion on the mesmerising “Temple” – which mainly consists of animal noises in a night forest, massive gong strikes and what sounds like a distant children’s choir.

 As on previous (and later) franchise scores, there is another, surprisingly different component to the soundtrack – those cues that introduce electric guitars and raging hard rock sounds.
 Initially, that might seem like the polar opposite of the score’s meditative moments – but the composers manage to bridge that gap.
-Here also, the Japanese instruments usually take the melody lead, folded with impressive skill into the contemporary arrangements.
-Again, it helps that the songwriting is more robust and the cues are better developed than on other Samurai Shodown soundtracks.
+Here as well, the Japanese instruments usually take the melody lead, folded with impressive skill into the contemporary arrangements.
+Again, it helps that the songwriting is more robust and that the cues are better developed than on other Samurai Shodown soundtracks.
 What’s more, the composers are happy to experiment, leading to impressive results like “Lament of Sanzu River”.
 As if merging Western hard rock and Japanese folk music wasn’t enough, a high-strung, challenging solo violin adds a frenetic, invigorating touch of jazz fusion to one of the most virtuosic pieces in the entire Neo Geo discography.